simple-crypto/simple-website/simple_crypto/content/activities/scale.md

 * Fees:
     - For bronze and higher-level sponsors: 2 free tickets and 2000 EUR per additional attendee.
     - For non-sponsor attendees: 3500 EUR per attendee.
+    - For students: 400 EUR (registrations for students open on May 1st).

     (Fees includes access to the training and training materials, lunch and coffee breaks.
 For Belgian-located sponsors and attendees, we additionally